rezpe/rezpe.github.io/_posts/2021-10-13-firstpost.md

 ---

 Update 2021-10-24: I just discovered the rokoko mocap suit which puts the bill at $4000 for digital actors: https://www.rokoko.com/
+Update 2021-12-15: A nice recap on the unreal 5 technology showcased for the Matrix: https://www.youtube.com/watch?v=gry36cT3TdI

 It seems that the future of cinema will go through a steep decrease of production costs due to technical innovations.